 I was asked to choose my track interest when I was applying for ENG.
 Am I allowed to change my interest after I get accepted?

+Information gathered about interest areas on the application does not require the student to pursue that area.
 Students can certainly change their areas of specialization within their program/department at any time.

 Can I transfer credits gained in other programs to BU ENG?